Homily (Reflection) for Tuesday of the Fourteenth Week in Ordinary Time (I) (06th July, 2021) on the Gospel

-Topic: Is tongue a blessing or a curse?
+Topic: Tongue: A blessing or a curse?

 Today’s gospel is comprised of two sections, the healing of a mute demoniac (Matt 9:32-34) and Jesus’ ministry in unnamed cities and villages (Matt 9:35-38).
-Our reflection will base on the first section in which the one who had been mute spoke when Jesus cast out the demon.
+Our reflection will base on the first section in which one who had been mute spoke when Jesus cast out the demon.
 The crowds were amazed and said, “Never has anything like this been seen in Israel.”